Last updated: 22 July 2021

-If you have something that needs our attention, please report it by phone or email to your residence team.
-They’ll do everything they can to resolve the matter – as soon as possible for urgent issues; otherwise at the end of your self-isolation period.
+If you have something that needs our attention, please report it to reception by using the QR code on the back of your bedroom door.
+They’ll do everything they can to resolve the matter as soon as possible if it is urgent.

 I am going home – who do I need to inform?

 If you do decide to leave, please inform your residence team of your departure date and arrange for your key to be handed back and your belongings removed from your room.